310-Primers/A2-Group2/GuiREADME.md

 ![image](https://user-images.githubusercontent.com/45835101/159102958-bdc379f5-b278-4882-baa5-808fb2f690fc.png)

+## A3 Features
+Handling lack of question mark for questions
+Provides more topics like sports and movies
+Handling short form requests
+Recognizing works of art (use of NER)
+Recognizing synonyms, using these to make calculated responses/guess what the user is trying to say More error handling to guide user input
+Ability to ask the user questions, and respond positively or negatively based on simple key words.

 ## Looking ahead
 We would love to include the following features to our bot:
 - More abilities other than just answering questions such as: